umwics/WICS-website-vue/README.md

     ```sh
     git branch
     ```
-2. Make sure your main branch is up to date by doing the following commands separately.
+2. Make sure your main branch is up to date by doing the following command.
     ```sh
-    git fetch
     git pull
     ```
 3. Create a branch off of the main branch with the issue number as the prefix, followed by the title or summary of the issue.
 Then checkout that branch.